Darkrai-404/Machine-Learning-Multi-Class-Classification/README.md

 1. Clone this repository
 2. Install the required packages: `pip install -r requirements.txt`
 3. Run the classification model: `python code/classification_model.py`

-## License

-This project is available under the MIT License - see the LICENSE file for details.